Co-Cultivation of Grapevines and Transgenic American Chestnuts: Improving Water Relations through Niche Facilitation

 Knowledge Gained:

 My awareness of sustainable agriculture has certainly expanded due to this project.
 I have learned a lot about the benefits of mixed crop co-cultivation and how compatible crops can improve each other's resilience during unfavorable weather conditions.
-I've honed my skills in measuring and assessing plant health and performance, and I'm eager to continue making sense of the data I collected.
+I've honed my skills in measuring and assessing plant health and performance, and I worked hard to make sense of the data I collected.
 I've also had informative conversations with farmers and tree growers about potential challenges associated with scaling up the co-cultivation framework I have been studying, despite its potential benefits for crop health and productivity.
 Alongside these successes and meaningful conversations, I've also learned a lot about the every day challenges associated with growing crops, such as the threat of fungal infections, damaging effects of excess precipitation, and physical toll of long days spent out in the field collecting data.
-Still, this research opportunity has offered me connections in the industry I may not otherwise have had access to, and has made me increasingly excited about the prospect of working within a viticulture and/or orchard context, following graduation.
+Still, this research opportunity has offered me connections in the industry I may not otherwise have had access to, which I am grateful for.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.